All Blogs

 Start by identifying potential risks for your facility, such as fires, power outages, chemical leaks, or severe weather.

 Develop written procedures for each situation and make sure all employees know their roles.
-Conduct drills regularly to train staff on how to act quickly under pressure.
+Conduct fire safety and emergency drills regularly to train staff on how to act quickly under pressure.

 You should also inspect building systems like sprinklers, alarms, and backup generators to confirm they work properly.
 Keep emergency kits and first-aid supplies accessible in multiple locations.